 their numbers to keep safe.
 There are estimated to be 80,000 to 125,000

 musk ox alive today.
 Although humans almost hunted them into extinction,

 fortunately they are now protected and live in Canada, Alaska,

 Go with a skilled guide.
 Fortunately, here at AdventureSmith Explorations we have a wide range of Arctic expedition options to get you into the expanse of the Arctic landscape where foxes burrow, polar bears roam and walrus lounge—all with well-trained guides and naturalists that know the best sighting spots and animal behaviors.
 Our options to explore the Arctic range from Norway’s Svalbard Archipelago to Greenland and Iceland and over to the Canadian High Arctic, Alaska and Russia’s Bering Sea.
 Itinerary options even include the opportunity to reach the North Pole.

-Arctic fox, puffin, walrus with Zodiac and Beluga whale pod photos were taken by Andrew Browning; beluga whale photo was taken by Mendar Bouchali and musk oxen photo was taken by Quark Expeditions.
+Arctic fox, puffin, walrus with Zodiac and beluga whale pod photos were taken by AdventureSmith Specialist Andrew Browning; beluga whale photo was taken by Mendar Bouchali and musk oxen photo was taken by Quark Expeditions.